marcospgp/marcospgp.github.io/_posts/Examples/2014-06-09-so-what-is-jekyll.md

 date:       2014-06-09 12:32:18
 summary:    Transform your plain text into static websites and blogs.
 Simple, static, and blog-aware.
 categories: jekyll pixyll
+published: false
 ---

 Jekyll is a tool for transforming your plain text into static websites and blogs.
 It is simple, static, and blog-aware.
 Jekyll uses the [Liquid](https://shopify.dev/docs/themes/liquid/reference/basics) templating language and has builtin [Markdown](https://daringfireball.net/projects/markdown/) and [Textile](https://en.wikipedia.org/wiki/Textile_(markup_language)) support.